djipco/webmidi/README.md

 For details on how to use **WebMidi.js** with the Jazz-Plugin (and WebMIDIAPIShim, please skip ahead to the [Using WebMidi.js with the Jazz-Plugin](#using-webmidijs-with-the-jazz-plugin) section.

+Note: Firefox v52+ deactivated support for NPAPI plugins.
+This means the Jazz-MIDI plugin will not work in that version (and newer versions).
+An [extension](https://addons.mozilla.org/en-US/firefox/addon/jazz-midi/) has been created by Jazz-Soft, but this extension does not use the same API as their NPAPI plugin.
+You can watch
+[this issue](https://github.com/cotejp/webmidi/issues/16) to be updated on progress.

 ## Node.js Support

 WebMidi.js is currently not working in Node.js.
-It should be possible to make it work with the help of the [jazz-midi npm module](https://www.npmjs.com/package/jazz-midi) and of the [web-midi-api npm module](https://www.npmjs.com/package/web-midi-api).
+It should be possible to make it work with the help of the [jazz-midi](https://www.npmjs.com/package/jazz-midi) npm module and of the [web-midi-api](https://www.npmjs.com/package/web-midi-api) npm module.
 If anyone is interested in contributing, help would be more than welcome.

 ## Caveat Emptor